Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Conclusion

 \section{Conclusion}

 In order to provide applications where quantum computers can practically outperform classical computers on hardware anticipated in the near-future, it is necessary to develop algorithms where there is a greater than square-root speedup in the complexity \cite{QuadSpeedup}.
 This is because the large overheads involved in implementing quantum gates in an error-corrected code mean that there is a huge slowdown in the gate frequency as compared to classical computers.
 When the Betti number is of order 1, the complexity of the quantum algorithm for estimating Betti numbers is only a square root speedup over classical approaches.
-This is as compared to heuristic classical approaches that scale approximately linearly in $\binom{n}{k}$.
-On the other hand, when the Betti number is large, the complexity of estimating the Betti number to given \emph{relative} error (error as a ratio to the Betti number) will be small.
+This is as compared to classical approaches that scale approximately linearly in $\binom{n}{k}$.
+On the other hand, when the Betti number is large, the {quantum} complexity of estimating the Betti number to given \emph{relative} error (error as a ratio to the Betti number) will be small.

-There exist classes of graphs with very large Betti numbers.
-We introduce graph classes for a given $k$ such that the speedup is a $k/2$ root, which is greater than a square-root speedup for $k>4$, and can provide an arbitrarily large polynomial speedup for large $k$.
-These are very specially constructed graphs for large Betti number, but we show there exist far more general classes of graphs where a \emph{quartic} speedup is possible, showing that speedups beyond quadratic are possible far more generally.
+There exist classes of graphs with very large Betti numbers. {We introduce graph classes which exhibit Betti numbers in the regime where} the speedup is superpolynomial; specifically it is approximately a $2\ln n$ root.
+The magnitude of the speedup is limited by the need to enter the data in the quantum algorithm, which introduces a $|E|$ factor to the complexity.
+These are very specially constructed graphs for large Betti number, but we show there exist far more general classes of graphs {whose parameters give a \emph{quartic} speedup over naive classical algorithms}, showing that speedups beyond quadratic are possible far more generally.

 We have also provided a host of new techniques for quantum Betti number estimation that reduce the complexity.
 These include Kaiser-window amplitude estimation, improved Dicke state preparation, and improved eigenstate filtering.
-These improvements greatly improve the complexity in many ways, though the main scaling of the complexity as $\sqrt{\binom{n}{k}}$ remains.
-Our methods enable accurate estimation of the complexity of the quantum algorithm, including all constant factors.
+These improvements greatly improve the complexity in many ways, though the main scaling of the complexity as $\sqrt{\binom{n}{k}}$ remains. {In particular, we have major improvements in the complexity arising from improved Dicke state preparation as well as improved amplitude estimation, which together give about 3 orders of magnitude improvement.
+We have further improvements arising from our clique checking procedure, separation of amplitude estimation and amplification in initial state preparation, and use of filtering instead of phase estimation, which may give a further order of magnitude of improvement depending on how prior work is interpreted.
+Moreover, our} methods enable accurate estimation of the complexity of the quantum algorithm, including all constant factors.

 Based on that, we estimate that tens of billions of Toffolis would be sufficient to estimate a Betti number that should be classically intractable.
 This number of Toffoli gates is reasonable for early generations of fully fault-tolerant quantum computers.
 While the exact threshold for quantum advantage depends on constant factors in the classical algorithms, it seems likely that this application will fall somewhere in between quantum chemistry applications and Shor's algorithm in terms of the resources required for quantum advantage.
 The standard classical approaches would be expected to be intractable because they would require an extremely large storage.
 We have also presented an alternative approach for classical estimation that could be more efficient, because it does not require large storage and instead requires Monte-Carlo sampling.
 That classical approach may be tractable, but it is difficult to evaluate its complexity because it depends on the gap of a Markov chain which is unknown.